-The purposes of the Accommodation Letter are to apprise faculty of a student's accommodations and to act as a vehicle to facilitate the discussion between the instructor and the student as to the student's needs in the instructor's class.
+The purpose of the Accommodation Letter is to apprise faculty of a student's accommodations and to act as a vehicle to facilitate the discussion between the instructor and the student as to the student's needs in the instructor's class.
 The Accommodation Letter acts as a record of the conversation between the instructor and student, and it details how the student's accommodations will be implemented in that particular class.
 It acts as an informal "contract" between the instructor and the student, verifying that agreement was reached, and it provides documentation of this.
-A new accommodation letter will be provided to the student at the beginning of each academic year.
-An accommodation letter must be completed for each class, even if more than one class is being taught by the same instructor (ex., chemistry lecture, chemistry lab).

-Changes to or Addition and Removal of Accommodations: If a student needs to make changes to her/his accommodations or add an accommodation, the student must contact ODS.
-While the way an accommodation is managed in a class is primarily decided between the instructor and the student, the accommodations themselves go through ODS and are based on the student's documentation.
-An individual instructor can decline to provide an accommodation IF the accommodation conflicts with meeting the essential functions of a class.54 (ODS must be notified and provided with documentation of the reason for refusal, including the way the accommodation conflicts with the essential function).
-If the student needs to change the way an accommodation is being provided in a class, this can be negotiated with the instructor individually or with the help of ODS.
+Changes in Accommodations: If a student needs to make changes to her/his accommodations, the student must contact ODS.
+All changes in accommodations go through ODS, they are not negotiated by individual instructors.
+An individual instructor can decline to provide an accommodation IF the accommodation conflicts with meeting the essential functions of a class.53 (ODS much be notified and provided with documentation of the reason for refusal, including the way the accommodation conflicts with the essential function).
+If the student needs to change the way an accommodation is being provided in a class, this can be negotiated with the instructor.
 Depending upon the type of accommodation and the student's diagnosis, additional documentation may be required.
-If a student chooses not to use an accommodation, that is the right of the student.
 Contact ODS for more information.